MSH/PViMS/Readme_notes.md

 ** Display alert if an appointment is being generated on a holiday ** Correcct auto population of custom attributes
 ** Include serious into causality report
+** Include grade 5 and grade unknown into quarterly and annual adverse event reports